 Kennedy Center Partners in Education

-Through our partnership with the John F. Kennedy Center for the Performing Arts the Red Bank Borough and Fair Haven School Districts, the ever growing population of primary and middle school teachers are being empowered with professional development tools to integrate the arts into their core curricula.
+Count Basie Center for the Arts and Red Bank Borough School District together form the NJ 2012 partnership team for the John F. Kennedy Center for the Performing Arts’s Partners in Education program.
+Through this effort, an ever growing population of primary and middle school teachers are being empowered with professional development tools to integrate the arts into their core curricula.
 Through the arts, teachers learn how to foster the four critical skills necessary for our children to succeed in the 21st-century workforce: collaboration, flexibility, imagination, innovation.

 Kennedy Center Teaching Artist Judy Thibault Klevins conducted her workshop, “Exploring Points of View Through Drama: Walking in Another’s Shoes” with Red Bank Middle School teachers.
 Ms. Thibault-Klevins brought the teachers through a passage from Tom Sawyer and explored the differed viewpoints of the characters, details of the time and place, and possibilities of different outcomes.
 Transferring over to Social Studies and History, teachers are able to use these methods to bring to life the events and places that they teach in the classroom.

 Our understanding of the importance of exposure to the arts continues to be the driving motivation behind each facet of our art and education programs.

 Learn more about the Basie Center’s professional development efforts through the mindALIGNED program.